🌐 2026 NYMEX Natural Gas: “The January Rebound”

 2026 NYMEX Natural Gas: The January Rebound and What It Means for Traders

-Every January, traders in the U.S. natural gas market pay close attention to one thing — the “January Rebound.”
-It’s a recurring pattern where NYMEX natural gas prices fall early in the month, only to surge back as cold weather and heating demand peak across the country.
+Every January, traders in the U.S. natural gas market pay close attention to one key phenomenon — the “January Rebound.”
+It’s a recurring seasonal pattern where NYMEX natural gas prices dip early in the month, then rally sharply as cold weather and heating demand peak across the country.

 2026 NYMEX Natural Gas: The January Rebound and What It Means for Traders

-As of January 9, 2026, prices are hovering near $3.13 per MMBtu, right around a key support level that has historically triggered strong buying activity.
+As of January 9, 2026, NYMEX natural gas prices are hovering near $3.13 per MMBtu — a critical support zone that has historically attracted strong buying interest.

 📊 NYMEX’s Three-Year Winter Pattern

-Historical data shows that natural gas prices tend to bottom out in the first two weeks of January and recover sharply by the third or fourth week.
+Historical data shows that natural gas prices often bottom out during the first two weeks of January and recover sharply by Weeks 3–4.

 🔍 Why $3.00 Is the “Line in the Sand”